Local Exchangeability: Local exchangeability

 \enthm For example, given $\mcT = \nats$ and the zero premetric $d(t,t') = 0$, one recovers the de Finetti representation of exchangeable sequences; the smoothness condition asserts that $G_t$ must be constant for all $t\in\mcT$ as expected.
 Similarly, suppose we are given an equivalence relation $\sim$ on $\nats$ where each equivalence class has infinite cardinality.
 Then setting $\mcT = \nats$ and $d(t,t') = 1 - \ind[t \sim t']$ recovers the de Finetti representation of partially exchangeable sequences under permutation within equivalence classes; here the smoothness condition asserts that $G_t$ must be constant within each equivalence class, but allows for general dependence between $G_t$ across the equivalence classes.
 Thus, in the same way that \cref{defn:localexch} generalizes (partial) exchangeability, \cref{thm:dfrep} generalizes the de Finetti representation theorem.

-Finally, although \cref{thm:dfrep} is restricted to the situation where one is working in an infinitely separable premetric space $(d, \mcT)$, we can still obtain a partial result without imposing this assumption.
-In particular, if we are given a process $G$ satisfying the first two statements in \cref{eq:aldeFrep}, then the process $X$ is locally exchangeable with respect to both
+Note that we still obtain the ``if'' direction of \cref{thm:dfrep} without imposing the infinite separability assumption on $(d,\mcT)$.
+In particular, if we are given a process $G$ satisfying \cref{eq:aldeFrep}, then the process $X$ is locally exchangeable with respect to both

 We refer to $d_c$ as the \emph{canonical premetric} and $d_{sc}$ as the \emph{strong canonical premetric}.
 Note that $X$ is locally exchangeable with respect any premetric $d$ satisfying $d \geq d_c$, and in particular, $d_{sc} \geq d_c$.
-It is in practice often not too difficult to find an upper bound on these two premetrics given a particular $G$, which then provides insight into the extent to which data $X$ generated from $G$ are exchangeable.
-We will use this technique extensively in \cref{sec:examples} to demonstrate the local exchangeability of data from many popular statistical models.
+Given a particular $G$, one can use \cref{lem:prodmsrbd} to derive an upper bound on these two premetrics (as demonstrated in \cref{eg:linreg}), which then provides insight into the extent to which data $X$ generated from $G$ are exchangeable.
 Note that $(d_c, \mcT)$ and $(d_{sc}, \mcT)$ may or may not be infinitely separable, depending on the characteristics of the process $G$.